wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 **Extensions**
 1. User enters invalid input.
-   1. If the user inputs invalid formatting, Wiagi will display an error message.
+   1. If the user inputs invalid ordering, Wiagi will display an error message.
    2. If the user inputs an invalid amount, Wiagi will display an error message.
    3. If the user inputs an invalid date, Wiagi will display an error message.
+   4. If the user inputs an invalid recurrence, Wiagi will display an error message.
+   5. If the user inputs an invalid tag, Wiagi will display an error message.

    Use case restarts at step 1.